dsp-uga/Edamame/README.md

 </p>

 ## Further Improvement

+#### ARIMA
+- Time consuming is not solvable if we are still fitting each page one by one.
+Detacting high autocorrelation values by specific threshold and assigning the parameters of seasonal and trend components might reduce the time on augmented Dickey-Fuller test which is not as robust as expected.

 #### LSTM
 - A good way of avoiding those [200 SMAPE values ](https://github.com/dsp-uga/Edamame#lstm-1) could be to remove those pages with 0 visit throughout the entire time series for training.
 However, There are 752 such series in train_1. if we extend the time to the end of our final prediction date, it will be 38 pages being 0 for the whole time.
 This means there are 714 pages that we have to make prediction out of nothing...